Diary of a Network Geek

 LEGO Christmas

-Filed under: Art,Deep Thoughts,Fun,Life, the Universe, and Everything — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:39 am for you boring, normal people.
+Filed under: Art,Deep Thoughts,Fun,Life, the Universe, and Everything — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:39 am for you boring, normal people.

 I love Christmas, and I love LEGOs.